-Frontier Bushcraft is one of the UK's leading bushcraft schools and we have a strong connection to Sussex and the Weald.
+Frontier Bushcraft, one of the UK’s leading bushcraft schools, offers a range of bushcraft courses in Sussex.
+Indeed, we have a very strong connection to East Sussex and the Weald.

-The Frontier Bushcraft school of wilderness bushcraft was set up by Paul Kirtley and has become recognised as one of the leading bushcraft schools in the country.
+Paul Kirtley founded the Frontier Bushcraft school of wilderness bushcraft in 2010, and it has since become recognised as a leading bushcraft school in the UK.

-Our bushcraft courses encourage confidence and self-reliance as part of your outdoors mindset, all while under the expert guidance of our bushcraft course instructors.
+Our bushcraft courses in Sussex and elsewhere focus on developing confidence and self-reliance under the expert guidance of our instructors.

 Bushcraft Courses in Sussex: A Natural Choice